WASHINGTON DC

 CURRENT CRIMINAL SOL

-There is no SOL for many CSA and incest offenses, an SOL of age thirty-one for trafficking-related felonies, an SOL of age twenty-seven for other felonies, and three years from the offense for misdemeanors.
+CSA: There is no SOL for many CSA and incest offenses.
+The SOL is age 27 for other felonies and 3 years from the offense for misdemeanors.

 CRIMINAL SOL SNAPSHOT